Building a Compute Block Tutorial¶

 Add a Sequence interface in Arundo Edge:

-The Sequence interface will stream the sample data from Arundo Edge to Arundo Fabric on repeat.
+The Sequence interface will stream the sample data into Arundo Edge on repeat.

 - Double-click the Arundo Edge shortcut on the desktop.